donguree/hal-libs-header/documentation_mo/source/photo/vo.rst

 ======================

 The following diagram shows the process of the Photorenderer outputting an image to video output via VO.

-HAL_VO Family Functions: memcpy sink image (system memory) of the photorenderer to the framebuffer (device memory) of the HAL VO module
+HAL_VO Family Functions: memcpy sink image (system memory) of the photorenderer to the framebuffer (device memory) of the HAL VO module.
 The photorenderer allocates the system memory as the sink image.
 Invoking HAL_VO_DisplayPicture is to set the framebuffer to be duplicated with this sink image, and the HAL VO calls memcpy() function to do it.

 Functions: HAL_VO_Open / HAL_VO_Close / HAL_VO_DisplayPicture / HAL_VO_Config / HAL_VO_RedrawPicture